learn-co-curriculum/navigating-curriculum-on-learn-ide/README.md

 ## Overview

-At this point, you've created a Learn account and set up an integrated development environment (more on that later).
+At this point, you've created a Learn account.
 Before you start, though, let's get a little more familiar with how lessons work on Learn.
 In this README, we will briefly go over: